micha149/gulp-maven-deploy/README.md

 	});

 Note: A local install in Maven means it is only available on your machine.
 A deployment is different as it means you ship the artifact off to some remote repository.

+## Sample project

+There is a complete sample project if you checkout the [samples](./samples) directory.

+	$ npm install
+	$ ./node_modules/.bin/gulp

+This will install gulp and allow you to run the sample.
+Gulp will run with with a local deploy configuration.
+You should see an artifact in the dist folder and a file deployed to your local _M2_HOME_ repository.

 ## Running tests